 Florida’s statute of limitations limits an individual’s time for filing a claim concerning a car accident to four years.
 Understanding your state’s laws of the time limit for filing is important.
 Once the statute “runs out” your claim will no longer be valid.

 The Type Of Accident Claim

-Personal Injury Protection (PIP) Claim—PIP auto insurance coverage pays for your medical bills related to the auto accident.
+Personal Injury Protection (PIP) Claim—PIP auto insurance pays for part of your medical bills related to the auto accident.
 It is important to know what is covered under your Personal Injury Protection auto insurance.

-Bodily Injury Claim—bodily injury claims provide compensation for your damages related to the accident.
+Bodily Injury Claim—bodily injury claims provide compensation for your injuries related to the accident.